top of page

 Easy Access to NYC

-SJH is < 30 minutes from JFK airport and 45 minutes to Penn Station via train.
+SJH is less than 30 minutes from JFK airport and 45 minutes to Penn Station via train.

 Concerts